floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/02-artifacts.typ

 A later paper by the same authors @filippone_etal_2023 builds on top of this approach by using the API endpoints as entrypoints, and then ascending into the source code by separating the presentation and logic layer.
 Likewise, #cite_full(<zaragoza_etal_2022>) make a distinction between presentation, business, and data layer.

-Most of the publications tracing dependencies between classes (or modules) do this at the level of the classes (or modules).
+Most of the publications tracing dependencies between software components do this at the level of the component.
 As #cite_full(<mazlami_etal_2017>) remark, using a more granular approach at the level of methods (or functions) and attributes has the potential to improve the quality of the decomposition.
 #cite_full(<carvalho_etal_2020>) use a more granular approach, identifying dependencies between methods in the source code.
 On the other hand, #cite_full(<kinoshita_kanuka_2022>) do not automatically extract information from the source code, but rely on a software architect to decompose the software system on the basis of business capability.